Milo (drink)

-Milo (/ˈmaɪloʊ/ MY-loh; stylised as MILO) is a chocolate-flavoured malted powder product produced by Nestlé, typically mixed with milk, hot water, or both, to produce a beverage.
+Milo (/ˈmaɪloʊ/ MY-loh; stylised in all caps as MILO) is an Australian chocolate-flavoured malted powder product produced by Nestlé, typically mixed with milk, hot water, or both, to produce a beverage.
 It was originally developed in Australia by Thomas Mayne (1901–1995) in 1934.

-Most commonly sold as a powder in a green can, often depicting various sporting activities like badminton or football, Milo is available as a premixed beverage in some countries and has been subsequently developed into Milo (chocolate bar), breakfast cereal and protein granola.
+Most commonly sold as a powder in a green can, often depicting various sporting activities like badminton or football, Milo is available as a premixed beverage in some countries and has been subsequently developed into a chocolate bar, breakfast cereal, and protein granola.
 Its composition and taste differ from country to country.

 Milo maintains significant popularity in a diverse range of countries throughout the world, particularly in Australasia, Asia, Africa, and Latin America.